Academic and Bar Success Programming Overview

 - The Inaugural Bar Research Forum in Washington, D.C.: In April 2018, an historic gathering of leaders, thinkers and educators shared ideas about bar exam issues from differing perspectives within the legal education community.
 This was an unprecedented convening of law school administrators, doctrinal faculty, bar regulators, exam designers and academic support professionals whose goal was to identify research necessary to both improve the bar exam itself and to increase bar pass rates.

-- Regional networking events were hosted in New York and Washington D.C. in the spring of 2018.
-AccessLex will convene similar programs throughout the nation in 2018 and 2019, including fall 2018 events in Midwest and West Coast locations.
+- Regional networking events were hosted in Chicago, New York and Washington D.C. in 2018.
+AccessLex will convene similar programs throughout the nation in 2019.

-- AccessLex will sponsor the Association of Academic Support Educators (AASE) annual conferences in St. Louis in 2018 and in Seattle in 2019.
+- AccessLex sponsored the Association of Academic Support Educators (AASE) annual conference in St. Louis in 2018 and will sponsor the AASE conference in Seattle in 2019.

-AccessLex research analysts are working with organizations and institutions to assist in analyzing data that will inform changes in academic and bar success intervention efforts.
+AccessLex research analysts are working on internal research studies as well as with organizations and institutions to assist in analyzing data that will inform changes in academic and bar success intervention efforts.
 Contact us at email@example.com to propose collaborative projects and be considered to receive assistance in your research and/or data analysis efforts.